Understand how liver works in health. Learn all about how to preserve your liver and what products are necessary for a healthy liver.

 Eat foods that are high in fiber, such as whole grain breads, rice, and grains.

-Consume fat in moderation and favor the “good” ones, such as olive and canola oils, nuts and seeds.
+Consume fat in moderation and choose “good” ones, such as olive and canola oils, nuts and seeds.

 Limit the amount of alcohol you drink.

 Alcohol can damage or destroy liver cells.
 Liver damage can lead to the accumulation of fat in the liver (fatty liver), inflammation or swelling of your liver (alcoholic hepatitis), and / or scarring of your liver (cirrhosis).
-For people with liver disease, even a small amount of alcohol can make the situation worse.
-Talk to your doctor to find out how much alcohol is right for you.
+For people with liver disease, even a small amount of alcohol can make it worse.
+Talk to your doctor to assess how much alcohol is right for you.

 Protective agents for the liver